 1. Multiple Isolated Roots

 As the use of Conga has grown, it has become common for more than one component in an application to use Conga, leading to potential name conflicts between client and server objects created, and clashes between different state settings.
 In particular, when an application and the tools used to maintain it both use TCP communications, they need to be independent of each other.
-In particular, each may need to be restarted or reset without interfering with the other.
+Each may need to be restarted or reset without interfering with the other.
 Version 3.0 allows each component to have its own “Root” under which Conga objects are created, and perform operations like deleting all existing Conga connections in order to restart, without fear of interference with other components.

-In versions before 3.0, all components in the same process used the same DRC namespace: The first user called DRC.Init and received a clean return code; subsequent calls to Init warned that Conga was already initialised.
+In versions before 3.0, all components in the same process used the same DRC namespace: The first user would call DRC.Init and received a clean return code; subsequent calls to Init warned that Conga was already initialised.
 If a component decided to reset or re-initialise Conga, all other components would be affected by this.

 In version 3.0, the DRC namespace is still provided for backwards compatibility, but – as mentioned in the previous section - it is recommended that you use the Conga.Init function to create or select a specific named root for your application or component, rather than calling DRC.Init.
 For ad hoc use, you can use an empty right argument to connect to the DEFAULT root, but for an application which may need to manage the state of Conga, we recommend using a right argument to identify your application.